leonardopoggiani/Live-migration-Kubernetes-pods/notes/Discorso tesi.md

 ## Pod migration

 Placing certain services near the consumers has great benefits, including low-latency response, bandwidth consumption savings, and data locality.
 However, there are also multiple challenges.
+If we want the migration to be *transparent* then the application being checkpointed does not have to be modified.
+If we can perform the checkpointing in the *user-space* then it's much easier because we don't have to modify the kernel-space.
 One of the key challenges with the Kubernetes deployment model is the placement of the Kubernetes control plane that manages the workers that comprise the resource pools consumed by the applications and services.
 The two main options for control plane placement are:

 *	Deploying full-fledged cluster(s), complete with control nodes and worker nodes, everywhere you need your applications to be accessible
 *	Deploying worker nodes at the edge and connecting them to the central location hosting the control plane